Moths of North Carolina

 Habitats: Generally restricted to habitats that support the host plant.
 Albizia julibrissin occurs throughout North Carolina where it thrives in disturbed, sunny habitats such as old fields, stream edges and roadsides.
 Stephen Dunn and David George have documented overwintering adults in urban drainage systems in the Piedmont.
 Presumably in natural areas, they make use of caves and other dark recesses.

 Observation Methods: The adults are attracted to black lights and incandescent lights, and will come to bait (Adams et al. 2013).
+If you are up for a crawl into a storm drain in the winter, adults can be found overwintering.

 Wikipedia